cpwardell/FiNGS/README.md

 4. Download using Docker/Singularity

 ### Bioconda installation
+FiNGS is on Bioconda here: https://bioconda.github.io/recipes/fings/README.html
 This method is preferred because it gives the cleanest environment and installs all dependencies, including system ones required to build dependencies like the pysam package.
-You can follow the set-up instructions for Bioconda from [here](https://bioconda.github.io/user/install.htm); assuming you already have a Conda installation, set up the Bioconda channels like so:
+You can follow the set-up instructions for Bioconda from [here](https://bioconda.github.io/user/install.html); assuming you already have a Conda installation, set up the Bioconda channels like so:

 ```
 conda config --add channels defaults